 8) Soap –

-In any case, what we know is that such soap inventions were made by mixing animal fats with wood ash and water.
+In any case, what we know is that such a concoction was made by mixing animal fats with wood ash and water.
 As for its functionality, the ancient Mesopotamian people probably used their concocted cleaning products for washing wool used in textile.
 The oldest ‘soaps’ were also used for ritualistic purposes by Sumerian priests when they purified themselves before sacred rites.
 And in later years, some of the modified versions were possibly even used for treating skin diseases.
 Given these variant modes of uses, it comes as no surprise that a few Mesopotamian tablets even make mention of the different methods for making soap in the pictorial cuneiform script.

 9) Advanced Cartography –

-But since we are talking about inventions, a more ‘precise’ example of advanced cartography would relate to the 15th century BC clay tablet that focuses on a part of the ancient Babylonian city of Nippur.
-The 18 x 21 cm fragment (pictured above) aptly marks the principal ziggurat complex, Ekur and Ekiur on the right edge, along with storehouses, a verdant ‘park’ like zone and another enclosure by the river Euphrates.
-Additionally, the tablet represents a wall around the city, pierced by seven gates – and many of these man-made features are named and marked by measurements like we find in our modern site maps.
+But since we are talking about Mesopotamian inventions, a more ‘precise’ example of advanced cartography would relate to the 15th century BC clay tablet that focuses on a part of the ancient Babylonian city of Nippur.
+The 18 x 21 cm fragment (pictured above) aptly marks the principal ziggurat complex, Ekur, and Ekiur on the right edge, along with storehouses, a verdant ‘park’ like zone and another enclosure by the river Euphrates.
+Additionally, the tablet represents a wall around the city, pierced by seven gates – and many of these man-made features are named and marked by measurements like we find in our modern sitemaps.

 10) Law Code –

 A common misconception relating to the Code of Hammurabi is its presumed nature of being the oldest set of codified laws in human history.
 That is however not true from the historical perspective, with the honor (of the oldest surviving law code) probably belonging to the Code of Ur-Nammu, which was inscribed circa 2100 – 2050 BC.
-In any case, both of these set of laws are Mesopotamian in origins, thus counting as one of their inventions.
+In any case, both of these set of laws are Sumerian in origin, thus counting as one of the major Mesopotamian inventions.
 Moreover, many scholars have also put forth their views regarding an even older law code encompassing the legal reforms of Urukagina, the king of city-state Lagash in Mesopotamia, from circa 24th century BC.
 Unfortunately, no extant text has survived from this legal code, and so much of its content has been surmised from other ancient references.